Estimated reading time: 4 minutes

 For the employees who may be given inconsistent and biased feedback and for the managers who are forced to perform a duty that they are not trained or prepared to do.

 A performance management system is a framework used to manage employee performance.

 This system includes a process to manage performance as part of the business strategy and includes an emphasis on accountability to get the job done.

 And, as with most areas of business, performance management is only as good as senior management’s commitment to it.
 If top management doesn’t value the system, lower-level managers won’t either.

-This loop is closed by providing employees feedback on how well they met expectations.
+This loop is closed by providing employees feedback on meeting expectations.

-The ability for an organization to do this well has a direct impact on how employees perceive the process – and ultimately the organization.
+The ability of an organization to do this well has a direct impact on how employees perceive the process – and, ultimately, the organization.

 Training is important for both managers and employees.